singlestore-labs/singlestoredb-go-arrow-driver/README.md

 Additionally, performance is influenced by the data types in the SingleStore database.
 Performance tests conducted by the SingleStore team demonstrated that nullable data types are slower than non-nullable ones.
 Therefore, consider using non-nullable data types when appropriate.

 ## Data type mapping
-The following table illustrates the type mapping between SingleStore data types and Arrow data types.
-Please note that this mapping is based on the alpha version of the driver and might change in the future.
+The following table maps the SingleStoreDB data types to the corresponding Arrow data types.
+Note that this mapping is based on the alpha version of the driver and it may change in the future.

 | SingleStore Data Type | Arrow Data Type    |
 | :-------------------- | :----------------- |